The Fall and Rise of a Team: a Case Study

 The Signs of Failure

-“A few days later, I joined the team as a temporary team leader.
+“A well-known travel and leisure group asked me to spend a season with a sales team based in the Mediterranean.
+The group had spotted the obvious signs of team failure – a sharp drop in sales and a rise in customer complaints.
+It wanted me to reverse these trends, and discover any other failings and correct them.“A few days later, I joined the team as a temporary team leader.
 Without delay, I held a meeting and asked for people’s feelings about current team performance.
 Even allowing for a natural reluctance to speak in front of someone from head office, I was surprised at everyone’s reticence.
 Most of them had significant work experience, but they lacked any ‘get-up-and-go’.
 They were a team without direction.

 An Analysis of Strengths and Weaknesses

 “At this first meeting, I was at pains not to lay down the law but to listen.
-To avoid long periods of silence, I came prepared with various questions to stimulate discussion.
+To avoid long periods of silence, I came prepared with various questions to stimulate discussion.“These soon ran out, so I passed out a self-assessment questionnaire to each team member.
+This consisted of a series of questions aimed at finding strengths and weaknesses.

 “The exercise went surprisingly well because I received back comprehensive answers from everyone within an hour.
 I then closed the meeting and asked everyone to return the following morning.